 The first two years of our degree courses share the same set of compulsory modules, giving you the flexibility to switch between our different degrees.
 In years three and four you’ll take modules in your chosen specialism.
 You’ll also study engineering ethics throughout your course, with lectures and/or seminars in each year of study.

 Ethics plays an integral role in the engineering practices of today, which is why you’ll study engineering ethics as part of your course.
 You’ll be taught by academics from the Inter-Disciplinary Ethics Applied Centre, as well as your lecturers, covering a wide range of topics such as professionalism and codes of conduct, corporate social responsibility, engineering and responsibility, ethics in innovation and research ethics.

 The ethics training will advance your critical thinking, communication and creative problem-solving skills which are crucial to employers, but it will also help you identify and respond effectively to ethical dilemmas that you may encounter in your professional life in the engineering industry.

 Each academic year, you'll take a total of 120 credits.

 Years 1 and 2

 You’ll study compulsory modules to establish the core mechanical engineering principles required by all branches of mechanical engineering.
-You’ll design, build and test four-wheel buggies and take part in ‘The Daring Dash’ competition, which is typically sponsored by National Instruments and Jaguar Land Rover.
-The challenge is to build an autonomous, electric-powered buggy to travel over an uneven course and stop on a bull’s-eye.
+You’ll also undertake design and manufacture projects.
+In your first year you’ll work in a team to design, build and test a bio-arm capable of throwing a ball, and your second-year project will be to design, build and test an autonomous, electric-powered buggy to travel over an uneven course and stop on a bull’s-eye